 - We track the post-graduation destination of each student.

-- The faculty regularly meets to discuss the data collected and the evidence of success or shortcomings in meeting the learning goals.
+- The faculty regularly discusses the data collected and the evidence of success or shortcomings in meeting the learning goals.